noorjahanmim/Assignment5-Emergency-Hotline/README.md

+# Answer to the qyuestion number - 1
 getElementById → Finds an element by a specific ID; an ID is usually unique.

 getElementsByClassName → Finds all elements with the same class name.